- I was born May 14, 1951 in Brooklyn, NY and grew up surrounded by music.

 I returned to the States and enrolled at State University of New York at Buffalo.
 People in Buffalo just call it UB.
 I studied a good deal of classical and avant garde music in the music program there and played in some interesting avant garde ensembles.
 I studied saxophone in school with Edward Yadzinski, but I also studied outside with John Sadola who worked on my jazz technique.
 I was also fortunate around this time to meet Phil DiRe, a great tenor player from Buffalo, who was putting together the Buffalo Jazz Ensemble.
 Working with Phil in that group led to other collaborations which greatly expanded my perspective.

 By my junior year in college, I had started working in the clubs in Buffalo and by the time I graduated I had steady work in the clubs.
 The next few years was spent playing in some great blues and R&B bands.
 It was at this time that I met Phil Brennan, another student at UB, who was to later become Spyro Gyra’s longtime manager.
 Buffalo had a booming music scene at the time, but after awhile I wanted to do something other than be a sideman.
 I then started doing some off night instrumental sessions in small clubs with Jeremy Wall.
 This work slowly (over a year) evolved into the band Spyro Gyra.
 In the band’s second year, Tom Schuman joined the band and started to share the keyboards with Jeremy.
-Tom has been the sole keyboardist since 1978.
+Tom was the sole keyboardist since 1978 until his departure in 2023 to move to Spain.

 Around 1976, I went into business with Rich Calandra, a local drummer who had aspirations to be a record producer.
 The two of us produced a number of local acts and, when there was studio time left over, we would record Spyro Gyra.
 The band’s first album slowly came together in this way.